Koed00/django-q/docs/tasks.rst

    :type hook: str or object
    :param redis: Optional redis connection
    :param kwargs: Keyword arguments for the task function
-   :returns: The name of the task
+   :returns: The uuid of the task
    :rtype: str

-.. py:function:: result(name)
+.. py:function:: result(task_id)

     Gets the result of a previously executed task

-    :param str name: the name of the task
+    :param str task_id: the uuid or name of the task
     :returns: The result of the executed task

-.. py:function:: fetch(name)
+.. py:function:: fetch(task_id)

     Returns a previously executed task

-    :param str name: the name of the task
+    :param str name: the uuid or name of the task
     :returns: The task
     :rtype: Task